zhangzhwlab/Delta.AR/README.md

 The delta.ar platform was developed and maintained by Beijing Institute of Genomics, Chinese Academy of Sciences, and China National Center for Bioinformation.
 The Computer Network Information Center, Chinese Academy of Sciences provides augmented reality technology supporting service

 ### Email
-If you have any question or would like to give us any suggestion/comment or report a bug, please feel free to contact us.
+If you have any question or would like to give us any suggestion/comment or report a bug, please feel free to contact us. <br>
 Email: zhangzhihua AT big.ac.cn

 # Example